-Acupuncture - I saw and still see Dr. Elaine Malin - she is so sweet, calming, and nurturing.
+- Acupuncture - I still see Dr. Elaine Malin - she is so sweet, calming, and nurturing.
 I went quite often through my fertility journey, and I also did acupuncture before and after both transfers with Dr. Amy Matton.
 Acupuncture truly helped me, especially with my anxiety.

-Nutrition Counseling - I saw Jill Hickey, RDN, twice I think, while my long-time dietician was on maternity leave.
+- Nutrition counseling - I saw Illume's nutritionist Jill Hickey twice, while my long-time dietitian was on maternity leave.
 She was so sweet and supportive.
 I had about 10 lbs to lose before meeting the BMI requirement for IVF, and I truly believe that she gave me the motivation (and some really helpful tips) to get there.

-I still speak to someone that I met at a Ladies Night In, and I’m in all of the Facebook groups.
+I still speak to someone that I met at a Ladies Night In group, and I’m in all of the private Illume Facebook groups.
 My husband and I also saw Melissa Kelleher for couples counseling, which helped us get through some of the toughest parts of IVF.